Nested Commonwealth supported places

 - New Zealand citizens who have been assessed as meeting the above eligibility criteria.

-To be eligible to defer your fees you must complete the following by the relevant Census Date.
-For Session 1, 2017 this is 26 March 2017 and for Session 2 this is 26 August 2017:
+- To be eligible to defer your fees you must complete the following by the relevant Census Date.
+For Session 1, 2018 this is 26 March 2018 and for Session 2, 26 August 2018:

 - Lodge a HECS-HELP application form (with tax file number) to defer your tuition fees only if you are in a Commonwealth Supported place AND